open-telemetry/opentelemetry-dotnet-instrumentation/docs/USAGE.md

    ```batch
    setx OTEL_LOGS_INJECTION true /m
    ```

-6. Optionally, if instrumenting IIS applications add the following environmet variable set to `true`:
-    ```batch
-    setx OTEL_TRACE_DOMAIN_NEUTRAL_INSTRUMENTATION true /m
-    ```
-7. Enable instrumentation for the targeted application by setting the appropriate __CLR enable profiling__ environment variable.
+1. Enable instrumentation for the targeted application by setting the appropriate __CLR enable profiling__ environment variable.
 You can enable instrumentation at these levels:
  - For current command session